philips-software/go-hsdp-api/CONTRIBUTING.md

 ## <a name="info"></a> Info

-For more info, please reach out to the team on [Slack group / go-hsdp-api][slack] in the #forest channel.
+For more info, please reach out to the team on [Slack group / go-hsdp-api][slack] in the #hsdp-utilities channel.

 [contribute]: CONTRIBUTING.md
 [github]: https://github.com/philips-software/go-hsdp-api/issues